Camping: Large Groups to be Aware of

 Good Ole Boys

 Not your occasional yuppie with his new sport utility vehicle.
 This type of modern day cowboy owns big American made truck. maybe with a lift kit & monster tires.
 Love to shoot their guns off (&/or camp near a shooting range).
 Classic rock music & Jack Daniels are the favorites.
-Where bright clothing & try to stay out of firing range.
+Wear bright clothing & try to stay out of their firing range.

 These are the all-terrain-vehicle nuts who love getting dusty, dirty & don’t mind an occasional broken bone or two.
 Their constant high pitched engine noises are always screaming in the background.
 At night, they can get loud, but usually crash early due to an exhausting day of riding.
 Noisy power generators are popular.
 Usually found at the campgrounds near SRVA State Park (State Recreational Vehicle Area) or any OHV Areas.

 If you are lucky, you’ll only hear the base thumping over the running trickle of the nearby creek.
 Their low-rider car bottomed out 3 times before reaching this destination.
 Hanging with the home-boys at the campsite most of the time & talking loudly.
 Will build large fires in the middle of the day for no apparent reason & possibly play pyromaniac.
 Usually found at the easily accessed campgrounds near large cities.

 The huge family that brings all the bicycles, toys & neighbor’s children along with them.
 Plenty of food, BBQ smells & even a canopy or screen room.
 Loud children are very apparent, not to mention the screaming stressed out mom.
 This group is sure to awake you at the crack of dawn, with mom a bitching & the kids riding their bicycles thru YOUR camp site.
 Please note: Mexican families can be very noisy w/ loud music and chainsaws, both late into the midnight hour.